 Opening Hours: Tuesday to Saturday 18:00 PM – 22:00 PM

-On your way to Liechtenstein of Hohenzollern castle you might want to make a pit stop to have lunch/dinner at this Bio restaurant.
-The idea for both the Bio Restaurant Rose and its younger sister the Bio Fine Dining Restaurant 1950 is simple: Nothing on the table (aside from the salt) comes from outside a radius of 25 kilometres.
+On your way to Liechtenstein or Hohenzollern Castle, you might want to make a pit stop to have lunch/dinner at this Bio restaurant.
+The idea for both the Bio Restaurant Rose and its younger sister the Bio Fine Dining Restaurant 1950 is simple: Nothing on the table (aside from the salt) comes from outside a radius of 25 kilometers.

 The newest restaurant to open on the premise is the Bio Fine Dining Restaurant 1950.
-This restaurant tries to take farm-to-table one step further and serves as an incubator for chef Simons creative ideas.
-“I want to cook as sustainable and CO2 neutral as possible” he says.
+This restaurant tries to take farm-to-table one step further and serves as an incubator for Chef Simons’s creative ideas.
+“I want to cook as sustainable and CO2 neutral as possible,” he says.
 Good to know is the premise has an electric charging outlet for cars.

 Address: Aichelauer Str.
 6, 72534 Hayingen-Ehestetten